22 Nov Veterinary Translation: A Science Everyone Should Know

 Failing to take the readership into account when making translation decisions can distort or obscure a text’s intended message and, thus, diminish the quality of the translation.

 Veterinary translation requires much more than choosing the right words in the target language.
-Translators must consider who their target audience will be and the context, market trends, and regulatory documents affecting the sector.
+Translators must consider the target audience, the context, market trends, and the regulatory framework affecting the sector.
+Working with experienced professionals specialised in veterinary translation services helps companies and organisations communicate accurately in international animal health markets.